Near the banks of the river, mosquitoes swarm, flying about your head, threatening to plunge into your skin.

 Seeing this as unfair, they did what they had learned was right thanks to a century-plus of Enlightenment thinking that taught the people to rebel against unjust governments — they grabbed their muskets and attacked the invading tyrants head on.

-Of course, an Easterner would see the Whiskey Rebellion as yet another example of why angry mobs needed to be quelled and the rule of law firmly established, suggesting this event, like most in history, are not as black and white as they might first appear.
+Of course, an Easterner would see the Whiskey Rebellion as yet another example of why angry mobs needed to be quelled and the rule of law firmly established, suggesting this event, like most in American history, are not as black and white as they might first appear.

 However, no matter which perspective is taken, it’s clear the Whiskey Rebellion was about more than just whiskey.